 The “woodsy” feel is a fit with the surrounding countryside, but the campus trees were carefully cultivated during the early years.
 Thousands were planted, on what was, at inception, largely farmland.
 Combined with an equal number of complementary ornamental shrubs and small trees, an oasis of beauty was created.

 As the flora matures, the natural palette is constantly changing, a delight for those who work and study at FMU.
 Indeed, the campus is something of a laboratory.
-Several forested acres have been set aside as an Arboretum, and a not uncommon sight on campus is a Biology class mucking around the three-fingered pond behind the Lee Nursing Building, looking for specimens of one kind or another.
+Several forested acres have been set aside as an Arboretum, and a common sight on campus is a Biology class collecting specimens around the three-fingered pond behind the Lee Nursing Building.